TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 ```

 This calculation is done for every event, and is done separately for
-each click detector in the event (note that `PAMpal` splits click
+each channel and each click detector in the event (note that `PAMpal` splits click
 detections up by click classification number, so you have
 Click_Detector_0, Click_Detector_1, etc.), and also calculated combining
 all the detectors in an event.
 These data are stored within the